 All REST-based integrations require someone to authenticate REST calls when injecting events.
 This user needs to be able to create and work with events, but usually doesn't need to access any administrative settings (unless working with some customized or packaged integrations – more on this later). xMatters includes a default "REST Web Service User" role that should provide all of the necessary permissions for most integrations.

 When you install an integration using a workflow template, the new configuration automatically authenticates REST API requests using your credentials (or the account you're using to install the integration).
 But this user appears as the initiator or submitter of signals from the integration (in messages, the Communication Center, alert reports, etc.), so if you're customizing integrations, or want to install multiple integrations into the same deployment, you might want to create a separate user for each integration.

 Creating separate users for each integration makes it easier to identify which integration is making specific requests in the reports or logs and allows you greater control over which systems can submit requests to xMatters.

 If you create separate users for each integration, we also recommend using a standard convention to make it easier to find all the integration users at once.
 For example, you might decide to give all of your integration users the same last name then give each one a first name that matches their integration.

-For Free and Trial customers: your system has an "Integration User" already configured with the REST Web Service User role.
+For Free customers: your system has an "Integration User" already configured with the REST Web Service User role.
 You might want to use this as the integration user for all your integrations so you're only using one license from your limited supply; just keep in mind that this user will appear as the initiator of alerts for all integrations.
 If you don't want to create an additional user, just make sure you've changed this user's password from the default before you skip to the next section.